fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

   - `3-icmp_address_mask_scan.sh`: ICMP Address Mask scanning script
   - `4-tcp_syn_ping.sh`: TCP SYN Ping scanning script
   - `5-tcp_ack_ping.sh`: TCP ACK Ping scanning script
+  - `6-udp_ping_scan.sh`: UDP Ping scanning script
+  - `100-flag.txt`: CTF challenge flag
   - `README.md`: Documentation file

+## CTF Challenge Tips

+For successful flag capture:

+1. Preparation:
+   - Ensure root/sudo access
+   - Verify network connectivity
+   - Review UDP scanning concepts

+2. Scanning Strategy:
+   - Focus on ports 200-300
+   - Be patient with UDP scanning
+   - Watch for unusual version strings

+3. Analysis:
+   - Examine all service information carefully
+   - Look for non-standard responses
+   - Consider using additional Nmap scripts if needed

-Note: These scripts are intended for educational purposes and should only be used on networks where you have explicit permission to perform scanning activities.
+Note: These scripts and techniques are intended for educational purposes and should only be used on networks where you have explicit permission to perform scanning activities.
+The CTF challenge is designed to teach practical UDP service enumeration skills in a controlled environment.